mienaikoe/ziyu/Chapters/3-4-Chapter18.md

 A voice spoke in anger, "Did you find her?"

-*This voice... it sounds familiar.*
+*This voice...
+I know this voice.*

 "...Yea," said Tunbe, hesitantly.